HERItage and territory resilience through sustainable Tourism, climate change ADAPtation and ciTizen engagement

 - - Potentially participate in the open advocacy events or/and the preparatory expert panel meetings.

-- - Networking with important actors such as: Focal Points, Initiative supporters like: ICOMOS, Europa Nostra, UfM, etc. (EN), HYPERION – Development of a Decision Support System for Improved Resilience & Sustainable Reconstruction of historic areas to cope with Climate Change & Extreme Events based on Novel Sensors and Modeling Tools, 2019- 2023 (H2020-LC-CLA-2018)
+- - Networking with important actors such as: Focal Points, Initiative supporters like: ICOMOS, Europa Nostra, UfM, etc. (FR), HYPERION – Development of a Decision Support System for Improved Resilience & Sustainable Reconstruction of historic areas to cope with Climate Change & Extreme Events based on Novel Sensors and Modeling Tools, 2019- 2023 (H2020-LC-CLA-2018)

 - In HYPERION resilience offers an overarching strategy that includes risk management, protection and preparedness as complementary strategies to prevent damages to cultural sites, identify and ward off additional threats and promote adaptation, reconstruction and other post-disruption strategies to restore normal conditions to the historic area, as well as long-term strategic approaches to adapt to Climate Change and to wield policy tools for economic resilience.
-(EN), HYPERION – Development of a Decision Support System for Improved Resilience & Sustainable Reconstruction of historic areas to cope with Climate Change & Extreme Events based on Novel Sensors and Modeling Tools, 2019- 2023 (H2020-LC-CLA-2018)
+(FR), HYPERION – Development of a Decision Support System for Improved Resilience & Sustainable Reconstruction of historic areas to cope with Climate Change & Extreme Events based on Novel Sensors and Modeling Tools, 2019- 2023 (H2020-LC-CLA-2018)

 - In HYPERION resilience offers an overarching strategy that includes risk management, protection and preparedness as complementary strategies to prevent damages to cultural sites, identify and ward off additional threats and promote adaptation, reconstruction and other post-disruption strategies to restore normal conditions to the historic area, as well as long-term strategic approaches to adapt to Climate Change and to wield policy tools for economic resilience.
-(FR) | Project partner UGR is involved in this project and it will bring knowledge, experience from the project’s implementation.
+(EN) | Project partner UGR is involved in this project and it will bring knowledge, experience from the project’s implementation.

 - HERIT ADAPT will build on the HYPERION strategy for risk management, protection and preparedness of CH sites and adaptation to climate change and benefit from its network.
 Synergies and exchange of experiences will be enhanced through communication and dissemination activities i.e inviting HYPERION in the project’s key events, potentially participating in their events, digital media interactions.
 (EN), Project partner UGR is involved in this project and it will bring knowledge, experience from the project’s implementation.